 David was living in a small flat above a beauty parlour in Kolkata, with his friend Alison from San Francisco and her husband Bryan in the flat above.
-They had set up a centre teaching typing and computer skills to children from low-income families.
+They had set up a centre teaching typing and computer skills to children from low-income communities.

 This was to become Uddami, and is still running today.

 "These two frightened boys soon adjusted to evenings watching TV with Alison and I," said David.
 "Sunil would happily throw buckets of water from the balcony, over the heads of permed and coiffed society ladies below.
 We were thrown out."

 With two boys and very little money they moved into two ground floor flats in a working class neighbourhood, and the rest is history!

 Sunil adjusted happily to family life.
 He loves holidays, but Diwali is his favourite because of the fireworks.
 He is profoundly deaf, but he can hear fireworks and they always make him giggle.

 He also loves anything that flies: from planes to birds, bats, insects, butterflies and kites.

 Because Alison and Bryan were there on the day Sunil moved in, and have remained very connected to his life, we asked them to tell us what makes Sunil unique.
 Bryan said: